 The Company maintains and operates its KOKEN Compliance Help Line which serves as its internal reporting framework.

-As countermeasures against antisocial forces, the Company checks the attributes of business partners as necessary, and introduces clauses for the exclusion of organized crime groups in documents such as contracts prevent the spread of COVID-19.
+As countermeasures against antisocial forces, the Company checks the attributes of business partners as necessary, and introduces clauses for the exclusion of organized crime groups in documents such as contracts.